Posted on June 30, 2015

 This may seem obvious: Anyone who has needs for alcohol or gambling or prostitution should steer clear of living in Las Vegas, however.
 I happen to have no dependencies upon any of these three vices.
 Yet, I found other prominent elements of living in Las Vegas that I disliked–most notably, the rampant unreliability of many local people.

 You can make life in the Las Vegas Valley what we want it to be.
-It is a neon fun jungle.
+It is a neon fun desert.
 Once you understand that, you can start to learn how to sort through the distractions of neon lights, flashing video displays, shiny silvery surfaces, ample carbohydrates, liquor, and so on.
 You can do it if you try.

 What was then known as Mission Central Catholic High School in San Luis Obispo holds a special significance for many of us today.
 We survived high school during the turbulent Sixties and lived to tell.